Are there ways to transport Solar Energy be Transported?

 What exactly is Energy Storage?

-The advantages of combining solar energy and storage
+The benefits of combining storage and solar

 “Firming” Solar generation